doctest/doctest/doc/markdown/roadmap.md

     - write about static code analysis
     - docs about sort-of data driven testing - with INFO and SUBCASE
     - docs about decorators
+        - test_suite
+        - description
+        - skip
+        - may_fail - doesn't fail the test if any given assertion fails (but still reports it).
+This can be useful to flag a work-in-progress, or a known issue that you don't want to immediately fix but still want to track in the your tests.
+        - should_fail - like [!mayfail] but fails the test if it passes.
+This can be useful if you want to be notified of accidental, or third-party, fixes.
+        - expected_failures
+        - timeout
     - https://www.paypal.me/onqtam
     - https://github.com/jch/html-pipeline/blob/master/lib/html/pipeline/sanitization_filter.rb#L45-L48
     - add a new page for build systems and integration